Trustworthy Systems

 Research Interests

-Robert is broadly interested in discovering how best to design and construct software systems with formally proved functional-correctness and security properties at scale.
-Their current research concerns the formal verification of operating systems to enforce increasingly useful forms of information-flow security, also known as confidentiality.
+Rob is a postdoctoral researcher who is broadly interested in discovering how best to design and construct software systems with formally proved functional-correctness and security properties at scale.

 Contact Details